Augustine of Hippo: Pedagogy

 Augustine is considered an influential figure in the history of education.
-A work early in Augustine's writings is De Magistro (On the Teacher), which contains insights about education.
+A work early in Augustine's writings is De Magistro (On the Teacher), which contains insights into education.
 His ideas changed as he found better directions or better ways of expressing his ideas.
-In the last years of his life Augustine wrote his Retractationes (Retractations), reviewing his writings and improving specific texts.
+In the last years of his life, Augustine wrote his Retractationes (Retractations), reviewing his writings and improving specific texts.
 Henry Chadwick believes an accurate translation of "retractationes" may be "reconsiderations".
 Reconsiderations can be seen as an overarching theme of the way Augustine learned.
 Augustine's understanding of the search for understanding, meaning, and truth as a restless journey leaves room for doubt, development, and change.

 Augustine was a strong advocate of critical thinking skills.
 Because written works were limited during this time, spoken communication of knowledge was very important.
 His emphasis on the importance of community as a means of learning distinguishes his pedagogy from some others.
 Augustine believed dialectic is the best means for learning and that this method should serve as a model for learning encounters between teachers and students.
 Augustine's dialogue writings model the need for lively interactive dialogue among learners.

 He recommended adapting educational practices to fit the students' educational backgrounds: